Dazegambler/UKMisc/README.md

 MUST USE 64 BIT VERSION OF BEPINEX 5

-Drop the UKMisc.Dll to your BepInEx/plugins File.
+Drop the UKMiscRrevamped.Dll to your BepInEx/plugins File.

-LINK TO UKMISC.DLL:https://github.com/Dazegambler/UKMisc/releases
+LINK TO UKMISCREVAMPED.DLL:https://github.com/Dazegambler/UKMisc/releases

 # Configuration